milan-sony/OmegleBot/README.md

 <img src="screenshots/img4.png">

-If the stranger skips without answering anything the bot will waite for 10 sec and skips
+If the stranger skips without answering anything the bot will wait for 10 sec and skips

 <img src="screenshots/img5.png">